-The trial is a cluster randomised trial, with school level randomisation.
+Both the Academic Achievement study (Research questions 1, 3 and 4) and the Well-being study (question 3) rely on a cluster randomised trial, with school level randomisation.
 Randomisation is conducted using minimisation and schools are stratified according to whether the percentage of pupils eligible for Free School Meals (FSM) is less than 13 per cent, between 13 and 25 per cent or greater than 25%; whether the percentage of pupils with 5 GCSEs with grades A-C is below 59 per cent or not; and whether the school is single sex or mixed.